• Skip to primary navigation

 This is an overview of the instructions.
 For complete directions, scroll down to the bottom.

-1. Add oil to a heavy bottomed skillet and apply medium heat.
+1. Add oil to a heavy-bottomed skillet and place over medium heat.

-2. Add the flour to the oil and stir the mixture of flour and oil until totally combined, using a roux spoon (a flat edged spatula or a whisk is also fine).
+2. Add the flour to the oil and stir the mixture until totally combined, using a roux spoon.

 4. If you feel the heat is too high turn it down a little.
-The color should change slowly.
+The color will change slowly.

 The following are affiliate links.
 We participate in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.